unbornchikken/NOOOCL/README.md

 var program = context.createProgram(binary, device);

-// We should call build,
+// You should call build,
 // but this time it will be much faster than compiling from source: program.build().then(
     function() {